11ty/11ty-website/docs/quicktips/inline-js.md

 ## Capture and Minify

-Capture the JavaScript into a variable and run it through the filter (this sample is using Nunjucks syntax)
+Capture the JavaScript into a variable and run it through the filter.

 {% raw -%}
 ```html